jenkinsci/codesonar-plugin/README.md

    1. Sign into the agent.
    1. Run the following command.
       ```
-      "$CSONAR/codesonar/bin/codesonar" get https://<host>:<port>/index.csv
+      "$CSONAR/codesonar/bin/codesonar" get -o - https://<host>:<port>/index.csv
       ```
-      (This command fetches the hub home page in CSV format: we don't need this page, it is merely a convenient way to trigger the certificate interaction.)
+      (This command fetches the hub home page in CSV format.
+We don't need this data, it is merely a convenient way to trigger the certificate interaction.)

       For example, if your hub is located at `myhub.example.com:7340`:
       ```
-      "$CSONAR/codesonar/bin/codesonar" get https://myhub.example.com:7340/index.csv
+      "$CSONAR/codesonar/bin/codesonar" get -o - https://myhub.example.com:7340/index.csv
       ```
     1. If you are prompted with a warning that the hub certificate is self-signed, select the option to trust the certificate.

        (If you are not prompted, either the certificate is not self-signed or trust has already been established.)
-    1. Discard the downloaded file, unless you want to keep it.
-       ```
-       rm index.csv
-       ```
 1. Make sure there is a suitable launch daemon available to perform the CodeSonar analysis.
    * If you are using CodeSonar SaaS, launch daemons are provided as part of your SaaS deployment.
    * Otherwise, if you are planning to perform *remote-managed* analysis using a launch daemon running elsewhere, make sure that the launch daemon you want to use is available and connected to the hub.